Board of Trustees

 Gary Boe – District # 7 (Kalispell, South of Highway 2)

 Jerry was raised on a farm in Wyoming and attended high school in Laurel, MT.
 He received a BS in Business Administration/Accounting from the University of Montana and resides in Bigfork.
 After 41 years, Jerry retired as President/Director of Flathead Bank of Bigfork.
-He serves on the Roundup for Safety Board and the Community Foundation for a Better Bigfork.
-He has served as a Bigfork Volunteer Firefighter and Trustee, and on the Big Brothers & Sisters Board, among numerous other groups.
+He serves on the Community Foundation for a Better Bigfork.
+He has served on the Roundup for Safety Board, as a Bigfork Volunteer Firefighter and Trustee, and on the Big Brothers & Sisters Board, among numerous other groups.

 Jerry’s education and financial experience provide a sound foundation and useful insight to serve as an FEC Trustee.

-Terry is the Roundup for Safety District 9 representative.
+Prior to joining the Board of Trustees, Terry served as the Roundup for Safety District 9 representative.
 Terry and his wife Thesia have lived in Libby for 44 years.

 He graduated from Butte High, York College (Nebraska) and Oklahoma Christian University.
 He has served on eight different non-profit boards through the years including David Thompson Search and Rescue, Western Montana Search Dogs, National Search Dog Alliance, South Lincoln County Critical Stress Management and Yellowstone Bible Camp.
 Terry is also the local minister for the Libby Church of Christ and manages the Yellowstone Bible teen camp.